How old is patient?

 What is Moxijet?

-Moxijet injection is used to treat bacterial infections in many different parts of the body.
+Moxijet ophthalmic (for use in the eyes) is used to treat bacterial infections of the eyes.

 To reduce the development of drug-resistant bacteria and maintain the effectiveness of Moxijet and other antibacterial drugs, Moxijet should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.